screendotgarden/screengarden-obsidian/README.md

 - After a trial period, membership on a subscribed team is required for full access
 - Network use
   - Connections are made to screen.garden servers for the purpose of sending and receiving note/file edits and metadata
+  - screen.garden may connect to this GitHub repository to check for upates
   - screen.garden does not connect to any third-party services
   - See https://screen.garden/privacy for details
 - screen.garden code is, for the time being, closed source.
 See [License](#license)